Following my addiction to making sugar scrubs, here is an easy DIY coffee scrub recipe with honey.

-The exfoliating properties are enhanced with the use of sugar and coffee and cocoa butter provides moisturizing benefits.
+The exfoliating properties are enhanced with the use of sugar and coffee, and cocoa butter provides moisturizing benefits.

 Another review looked at 70 articles about cinnamon and found that cinnamon has antimicrobial properties as well as wound-healing properties.
 The researchers also suggested that cinnamon may have anti-aging properties in the skin.Source

-Many cosmetics containing caffeine promise to eliminate cellulite but I haven’t been able to find any research about the effectiveness of coffee grounds to get rid of cellulite.
+Many cosmetics containing caffeine promise to eliminate cellulite, but I haven’t been able to find any research about the effectiveness of coffee grounds to get rid of cellulite.

-Homemade Coffee Scrub With Honey & Cinnamon
+Homemade Coffee Body Scrub With Honey & Cinnamon

-70 gr of melted cocoa butter or coconut oil
+- 70 gr of melted cocoa butter or coconut oil

-One tablespoon of finely ground coffee
+- one tablespoon of finely ground coffee

-250 gr granulated white sugar
+- 250 gr granulated white sugar

-1 tablespoon of ground cinnamon
+- 1 tablespoon of ground cinnamon (optional)

-1 tablespoon of honey
+- 1 tablespoon of honey

-20 drops orange essential oil or any essential oil of your choice (optional)
+- 20 drops of orange essential oil or any essential oil of your choice (optional)

 - silicon molds (I have used this one)

 How to Make It

-First melt the cocoa butter or coconut oil in a water bath.
-Once is melted add the essential oil of your choice if you are using one.
-Stir.
+- Once it is melted, add the essential oil of your choice, if you are using one.

-In a separate bowl combine 250 gr of white sugar, one tablespoon of ground coffee, one tablespoon of cinnamon and one tablespoon of honey.
+- In a separate bowl, combine 250 gr of white sugar, one tablespoon of ground coffee, one tablespoon of cinnamon, and one tablespoon of honey.

-Remove from freezer and un-mold.
-Now they are ready to use!
+Remove from the freezer and un-mold.

 Love sugar scrubs?
 Check the ones below:

-- DIY sugar scrub cubes with coconut oil and himalayan salts.
+- DIY sugar scrub cubes with coconut oil and Himalayan salts

-- Lavender and rose DIY sugar scrubs.
+- lavender and rose DIY sugar scrubs

-- Easy DIY sugar scrub cubes with lemon and orange essential oils.
+- easy DIY sugar scrub cubes with lemon and orange essential oils

-- 5 homemade body sugar scrub recipes.
+- 5 homemade body sugar scrub recipes

-How To Use Coffee Scrub
+How To Use DIY Coffee Scrub

-- Moisten your skin
+- Moisten your skin.

-- If the scrub cube is too hard try to break it with your hands.
+- If the scrub cube is too hard, try to break it with your hands.
 This can happen when the scrubs are kept in the fridge as the cocoa butter can sometimes get harder than usual.
 I haven’t had this problem when I make them using coconut oil.

 - Use a bath mat to prevent slips.

 I find that for these particular coffee scrubs is best to leave them at room temperature because they get too hard if kept in the fridge.

 If you want to surprise someone, these cute coffee cubes will make a perfect homemade gift.
-The shelf life is 1 year approximately.